 Visit Fredensborg Palace

-The Palace and Private Garden are open from June 28th-August 8th through Guided Tour (in English and Danish).
+The Palace and Private Garden are open in July through Guided Tour (in English and Danish).

 The Palace Gardens, The Baroque Gardens and The Valley of the Norsemen are open all year around.

 The 17th century palace stands atop Frederiksberg Hill in the Copenhagen district of Frederiksberg.
 The palace was built by King Frederik IV.
 He got inspired by his travels through Europe and particularly Italian architecture.